-The PCC Group has entered into a long-term contract under the PFI, whereby the contractor is responsible for the design, construction, finance and maintenance of a 31-cell custody unit and Police station at Ystrad Mynach.
-The agreement imposes a 30-year occupation/use of the facility on the PCC Group from the time it became operational during 2005/06.
+In 2005/06 the PCC Group entered into a long-term contract under the PFI, whereby the contractor was responsible for the design, construction, finance and maintenance of a 31-cell custody unit and Police station at Ystrad Mynach.
+The agreement imposed a 30-year occupation/use of the facility on the PCC Group from the time it became operational during 2005/06.

-The accounting treatment of the PFI contract is deemed to be on Balance Sheet, this is in a manner consistent with the adaptation of IFRIC 12 Service Concession Arrangements contained in the Government's Financial Reporting Manual.
+The accounting treatment of the PFI contract was deemed to be on Balance Sheet, this is in a manner consistent with the adaptation of IFRIC 12 Service Concession Arrangements contained in the Government's Financial Reporting Manual.